Mathematics as a Complex Problem-Solving Activity

 - Use the strategy to solve the problem

 - Look back and reflect on the solution

 Problem-solving is not linear but rather a complex, interactive process.
 Students move backward and forward between and across Pólya’s phases.
 The Common Core State Standards describe the process as follows:

 “Mathematically proficient students start by explaining to themselves the meaning of a problem and looking for entry points to its solution.
 They analyze givens, constraints, relationships, and goals.
 They make conjectures about the form and meaning of the solution and plan a solution pathway rather than simply jumping into a solution attempt.
 They consider analogous problems, and try special cases and simpler forms of the original problem in order to gain insight into its solution.
 They monitor and evaluate their progress and change course if necessary”.
 (New York State Next Generation Mathematics Learning Standards 2017).

-Pólya’s principles of problem-solving
+Pólya’s Principals of Problem-Solving

 - Understand and explore the problem